 You also may be able to dab shatter using unique electronic vaporizers designed to heat cannabis concentrates, like a G-Pen or Puffco device.

-Don’t forget to store your shatter correctly when you are finished dabbing.
-You can place the remaining concentrate in parchment paper and then place that in a zip-loc bag, removing any excess air.
-Place this in a cool dark place to preserve its shelf life.
+Don't forget to store your shatter correctly when you are finished dabbing.
+Place the remaining concentrate in parchment paper and then put that in a zip-loc bag, removing excess air.
+Place this in a cool, dark place to preserve its shelf life.

 How long does shatter last?

-Shatter can last for a few months or more, depending on how it's stored.
+Shatter can last anywhere from a few months to one year or more, depending on how it's stored.

 How do I store shatter?

 There are several ways to store cannabis concentrate to extend its life.
-Shatter is commonly placed on parchment paper and then in a cool dark place – most people place it in the refrigerator.
+Shatter is commonly placed on parchment paper and then in a cool, dark place – most people put it in the refrigerator or freezer for long-term storage.
 You can cover the shatter in parchment paper and remove any excess air from the bag for an extra layer of protection.

 Is shatter the same as wax?

-The difference between shatter and wax isn’t in how they are extracted but in the final steps of the process.
-It needs to sit to harden to obtain the shatter texture – brittle and glass-like.
+While the terms are often interchangeable, the difference between shatter and wax isn't in how they are extracted but in the final steps of the process.
 Wax requires more aeration and agitation in its final steps.
 They are both consumed by dabbing.

 Why is it dangerous to make shatter at home?